Agriculture and Nutrition Development Worker

 Required Language Skills

-Within the community, cell phone service is fairly reliable, but electricity and internet are usually lacking.
-Internet can be found in larger towns, generally within a day’s trip away.
-The closest shopping town may be 20 to 30 miles away, though basic foodstuff will be available in your community.
-Volunteers must be prepared to accept the living conditions to which they are assigned as they will be living under the same conditions as the people with whom they work.
+Within the community, cell phone service is fairly reliable, but electricity and internet are lacking.
+Internet can be found in larger towns, generally within a day trip.
+The closest shopping town may be 30 miles away, though basic foodstuff will be available in your community.
+Volunteers must be prepared to accept the living conditions to which they are assigned as they will be living under the same conditions as the people they work with.
 Pre-service training will help you adapt to the lifestyle.

-Your diet will be local foods such as injera, a spongy pancake made from tef, and eaten with sauces, spinach, beets, carrots, and various meats.
+Your diet will be local foods such as injera, a spongy pancake made from tef, and eaten with sauces, vegetables, and meat.
 Vegetables and fruit are available.
 Vegetarians will find that it is generally easy to maintain your diet.

-You will engage in physical work alongside farming families and other Development Agents.
-This could include double digging garden beds, building compost piles, or constructing chicken coops.
-Many sites are at altitudes over 8,000 feet.
-The position requires a good level of physical fitness for you to successfully undertake the work.
+You will do physical work with farming families and Development Agents.
+This could include digging garden beds, building compost piles, or making chicken coops.
+Many sites are over 8,000 feet high.
+The position requires a good level of physical fitness for you to be successful in the work.

 Ethiopians are conservative in professional and casual attire.
-Although your counterparts' resources may be limited, they will present themselves in a professional way.
+Although your counterparts' resources may be limited, they will present themselves professionally.
 Volunteers are looked upon as role models, and as such their appearance and clothes need to be clean, neat and mended.
 Throughout training and service, the dress code is business casual.

 Volunteers who are of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of Ethiopians may find they experience a high degree of curiosity or unwanted attention from host country nationals.
 Ethnically, nationally, or racially diverse Americans may be asked where they are “actually from” or if they are “really” American.
 Many Volunteers have been able to turn these encounters into learning experiences, share their American values, and deepen local community members understanding of Americans.